-4.3 Ensure 'MaxQueryString request filter' is configured (Scored)
+4.3 (L2) Ensure 'MaxQueryString request filter' is configured (Automated)

 The MaxQueryString Request Filter describes the upper limit on the length of the query string that the configured IIS server will allow for websites or applications.

-It is recommended that values always be established to limit the amount of data will can be accepted in the query string.
+It is recommended that values always be established to limit the amount of data that can be accepted in the query string.